mattwagl/fundbuero/README.md

 * [pumpify](https://github.com/mafintosh/pumpify) combines an array of streams into a single duplex stream.
 * [mississippi](https://github.com/mafintosh/pumpify) is a collection of useful stream utility modules for writing better code using streams.

+### Dates & Time

+* [moment.js](https://github.com/moment/moment/) is a JavaScript date library for parsing, validating, manipulating, and formatting dates.
+* [date-fns](https://github.com/date-fns/date-fns) provides the most comprehensive, yet simple and consistent toolset for manipulating JavaScript dates in a browser & Node.js.
+* [Day.js](https://github.com/iamkun/dayjs) is a 2KB immutable date library alternative to Moment.js with the same modern API.

 ## Frontend

 ### Styling